nchavez324/Frontline/README.md

 I learned a lot about the MVC paradigm (although its use was limited for a game) and threading and event based programming.
 I also learned about asset utilization and optimization.

+It's a (very) very simple top-down tile based shooter where you just use the WASD keys and the mouse to move and shoot.
+I spent a lot of time on the graphics and the game logic behind the sprites, movement and bullets.
+The tile collision isn't perfect, but it shouldn't be too frustrating!

 I acutually submitted this as a supplement to a few colleges when applying to show them how much I wanted to do Computer Science.